- Aim of this guidance

 If you have concerns about information disclosed on an official certificate, or if it is not as you expected, you should discuss your concerns with the applicant/employee and carry out an assessment (where necessary).

 If there is a serious public protection issue involving the applicant, the police can disclose additional information to employers:

 - Through an enhanced DBS check application, the police have an opportunity to disclose any other information that they deem relevant to the role applied for.

-- Under their general disclosure powers, the police may disclose relevant information to employers.
+- The police may disclose relevant information to employers.
 This may be if the applicant is under a multi-agency public protection arrangement (MAPPA) or subject to any civil orders made as a result of a sexual offence.

 Frequently asked questions

 This section will be added to over time, responding to the common questions we receive about this guidance.

 If an applicant is not barred from working with children, then it is up to you to decide on their suitability for the role.
 You shouldn’t refuse an individual simply because they have a criminal record.
 If their criminal record doesn’t indicate that they would be unsuitable, you should continue to recruit them.
 This guidance is designed to help you to assess suitability.